symonk/kafkac/docs/index.md

 for this are: `cgrp,topic,fetch,consumer`.
 Alternatively, if `KAFKA_CONFIG` contains a comma separated string of some or more of these values, kafkac will parse it.
 Priority is given to the specified `debug=""` string if provided.

+Providing a `logger` object when instantiating the async consumer, will cause these debug logs to be routed to your handler and you can do with them what you see fit.

 ---